7.1 Obtaining transformation product data

 The generateTPs function is used to obtain TPs for a particular set of parents.
 Like other workflow generator functions (findFeatures, generateCompounds), several algorithms are available that do the actual work.

-Algorithm Usage Remarks
+Algorithm Usage Input Output

 An overview of common arguments for TP generation is listed below.